 Enjoy the interview from 8/19/2021 where I share my adventures in art starting at age four and including being a professional scrapbooker (yes, it's a thing!), writer, entrepreneur, and invited artist to Walt Disney World, plus how I literally boiled my way into Plant-Stained Papers!

 Please note...there are some audio issues in the first five minutes and then a spotting of them throughout the video.
 Please be patient!
 It's worth the listen!

 About Rachelle Eason

 Rachelle Eason has been an artist all her life.
-She is the owner of Rachelle L. Eason, LLC, where she focuses on creating fabulously functional pottery.
-She also teaches wellness and expression through Art Journaling and other classes.
+She is the owner of Marvelous Mud Pottery Studio in Lakeland, FL where she focuses on teaching adults in a progressive learning adventure in clay.
+She also produces own line of fabulously functional pottery.